ebrahimebrahim/deep-atlas/README.md

 # deep-atlas
-An exploration of the DeepAtlas registration and segmentation methodolofy
+An exploration of the DeepAtlas registration and segmentation methodology